ga-curriculum/lab-mlops-using-mlflow/lab.md

         *   "Why is it important to track these parameters and metrics?"
 (Connect to the concepts of reproducibility and model selection.)

-# Part 4: Model Packaging and Deployment (25 minutes)
+# Part 4: Model Packaging and Deployment

 - **Section A: Packaging the Model (5 minutes)**